“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Whether the teams you are, here are helpful tips that help you travel to Greece without breaking the bank.

-- Screening your location before booking an accommodation: Booking a hotel by typing your credit card number?
+- Screening your location before booking accommodation: Book a hotel by typing your credit card number.
 Please bear with me.
 You first need to know your hotel location, explore nearby attractions and restaurants, and determine whether or not there is a metro station nearby.
-If not, locate another hotel; otherwise, you will have to spend a lot of money to get about the city.
+If not, locate another hotel; otherwise, you will have to spend a lot of money to get to the city.

 - Travel to Greece during the off-season to save money on flights: We have previously agreed that Greece becomes overcrowded with tourists during the summer months.
 In addition, accommodation and service charges have skyrocketed.
 Flight tickets are no different.
 If you want to get cheap airfare, it’s a good idea to travel outside of the peak season, when you may find flights for as little as $1000.
 (It’s worth something, right?)